 I’m reporting live from the depths of the newborn stage: My baby is 12 days old.
 I can’t tell you the weather or time because days and nights are blending together, and I’ve rarely gone outdoors.
 I don’t know when I last showered, or the last thing I ate, or where my slippers or sanity are hiding.

 But there’s something that I’m finding particularly strange: I currently don’t mind the sleep-deprived, newborn stage.
 That’s probably the sleep-deprivation talking, right?
 Maybe.
 Probably.
-But there are a few reasons for this crazy talk.
+But there are a few reasons for this ridiculous talk.

 At what other time in my life is it perfectly acceptable to devote every shred of energy around the clock to caring for a tiny human, and not much else?